postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 With centralized migration, you will export a large JSON file of collections, environments, globals, and header presets.

-You can bulk export your your personal workspaces and the workspaces of any teams you have joined.
+You can bulk export your personal workspaces and the workspaces of any teams you have joined.

 Choose centralized migration if the following conditions apply: